Eclectic Therapy Approach

 When the prospect of using multiple modalities in therapy is mentioned, people often are led to believe that it is a mindless mix of various psychological theories.
 However, based on the unique needs and goals of a person, eclectic therapy techniques maximise the potential of each theory by using it in a complementary manner.
 There are different approaches that are commonly used in eclectic therapy, but remember that not all need to be used in every therapy program and that some may have a higher priority of use than others.
 That said, some popular theories include:

-How is an Eclectic Approach Different From a Specialized Approach?
+How Is An Eclectic Approach Different From A Specialized Approach?

 Eclectic therapy is different from a specialised approach in that it moves away from a one-size-fits-all approach that revolves around a singular theory.
 Eclectic therapists assert that a person may have to undergo different types of approaches to find the one that best fits them and their needs.
 Theories such as cognitive behavioral therapy when combined with other therapies can help a person learn new strategies and techniques that foster improvement in mental health or relationships, rather than fixating on a particular therapy.